mate-academy/jv-program-common-mistakes/java-spring/web/java-spring-web.md

             new AnnotationConfigApplicationContext(AppConfig.class);
     private UserService userService = context.getBean(UserService.class);
 ```
-* You should write `@Autowired` annotation above the constructor everywhere or nowhere, the code style should be uniform.
 * Don't push jsp file, jsp dependencies, hello controller and `InternalResourceViewResolver resolver()` bean to PR.
 * Run checkstyle and fix code style issues.